Introduction & Approach

 - AHA 2013 – Class IIB indication for anticoagulation

-- Generally treat with anticoagulation for 3-6 months with a repeat echo to reassess that the LV thrombus has resolved.
+- Generally treat with anticoagulation for 3-6 months, and repeat echo to reassess whether the LV thrombus has resolved.

 |CCS 2018 Heart Failure Guidelines|